• Skip to main content

 Risk assessment

 TB Davies can help provide more assured ladder and tower safety.
-Accidents are difficult to predict, but the correct use of the right equipment in the right conditions will help reduce the risk of accidents and injuries from working at height.
+Accidents are difficult to predict, but the correct use of the right equipment and approved safety training all help reduce the risk of accidents and injuries from working at height.
 An effective risk assessment of the work being carried out and the conditions of use will provide a good insight into the risks involved and the health & safety implications.

 What is risk assessment?